esa/pypogs/README.rst

 Relation to main ESA project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This fork is unaffiliated with ESA and managed outside of the main ESA project, in informal coordination with the main project.
+This fork is unaffiliated with ESA and is managed outside of the main ESA project, but coordinates informally with the main project.
 This fork pulls updates form the main project and in some cases may feed forward new features, developed and tested here, if deemed robust and useful to the optical comm goals of the main ESA project.

 + pypogs **main project**:  https://github.com/esa/pypogs
 + pypogs **documentation**: https://pypogs.readthedocs.io/